pascalr/admin/docs/grant_application.md

 ## Solution armoire

-This is why we invented Heda, the pantry robot, to assist you in everyday cookings tasks.
-It can store, retrieve, stir, soak, filter, sieve, blend and more.
-It lives in a cupboard which can store up to 90 kg of food.
-The food is stored in glass containers which can be filled in bulk without packaging.
-The glass containers helps you see what and how much you have really easily.
-You are in the grocery store and don't remember if you have any sugar left?
-No worries.
-The robot keeps the inventory and you can access it from anywhere, anytime.
-It keeps an eye out for low items and generates a grocery list automatically.

 Clip du bras robotique en action.
 Bras qui verse, mélange, brasse, ...
 _Clip de l'armoire fermée avec marqué par dessus Heda - Pantry Robot, les portes s'ouvrent tranquillement._
 _Clip de d'une main en train de remplir un contenant de vitre_